billnguyen8991/Asheville-Airbnb-Listings-Analysis/README.md

 | Private room     | Upper_mid      | 25            | 0                    |
 | Private room     | High           | 13            | 0                    |
 | Shared room      | Low            | 8             | 0                    |

-The Asheville Airbnb market is clearly dominated by **Entire home/apartment** listings, which account for more than 80% of all listings across price ranges.
-This suggests that Asheville primarily attracts **groups of travelers** rather than couples or solo travelers.

-To capitalise on this trend, hosts offering Entire home/apartment rentals could consider **adding family-friendly amenities**, such as private parking, outdoor spaces, or play areas.
-These improvements are likely to appeal to families with children and could enhance occupancy and guest satisfaction.

 ### Table 2: Asheville Price Overview by Neighbourhood
 | Room Type       | Neighbourhood | Highest Price | Lowest Price | Average Price |